 The Notes will be issued in fully registered form and only in minimum denominations of U.S.\$2,000 and integral multiples of U.S.\$1,000 in excess thereof.
-The Notes that are to be offered and sold initially to QIBs in reliance on Rule 144A will be represented by one or more global notes in registered form without interest coupons attached (collectively the "Rule 144A Global Notes"), and the Notes that are to be offered and sold initially to, or for the account or benefit of, persons other than U.S. persons in reliance on Regulation S will be represented by one or more global notes in registered form without interest coupons attached (collectively the "Regulation S Global Notes").
+The Notes that are to be offered and sold initially to QIBs in reliance on Rule 144A will be represented by one or more global notes in registered form without interest coupons attached (collectively the "Rule 144A Global Notes"), and the Notes that are to be offered and sold initially to, or for the account or benefit of, persons other than U.S. persons in reliance on Regulation S will be represented by one or more global notes in registered (collectively the "Regulation S Global Notes").

-The Rule 144A Global Notes will be deposited with a custodian for, and registered in the name of, Cede & Co., as nominee for DTC.
-The Regulation S Global Notes will be deposited with a common depositary for Euroclear and Clearstream, Luxembourg and registered in the name of the nominee of the common depositary for Euroclear and Clearstream, Luxembourg.
+The Rule 144A Global Notes will be deposited with a custodian for DTC, and registered in the name of Cede & Co., as nominee for DTC.
+The Regulation S Global Notes will also be deposited with a custodian for DTC, and registered in the name of, Cede & Co. as nominee for DTC, for credit to the respective accounts of beneficial owners of such Notes (or to such other accounts as they may direct) at DTC, Euroclear and Clearstream, Luxembourg.
 The Rule 144A Global Notes and the Regulation S Global Notes together comprise the "Global Notes".
 For further information, prospective Noteholders should read "Book-Entry, Delivery and Form".